SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 -------------------------------------------

 In order to use this feature you need dill_.

-BE AWARE that *dill* is rather experimental and still in alpha status!
+Careful, dill_ is rather experimental and still in alpha status!

-If all of your data can be handled by dill (probably anything), you can use the config parameter ``continuable=True`` passed to the :class:`~pypet.environment.Environment` constructor.
+If all of your data can be handled by dill_, you can use the config parameter ``continuable=True`` passed to the :class:`~pypet.environment.Environment` constructor.

-This will create a continue directory (name specified by you) and a sub-folder with the name ot the trajectory.
+This will create a continue directory (name specified by you via ``continue_folder``) and a sub-folder with the name of the trajectory.
 This folder is your safety net for data loss due to a computer crash.
 If for whatever reason your day or week-long lasting simulation was interrupted, you can resume it without recomputing already obtained results.
-Note that this works only if the HDF% file is not corrupted and for interruptions due to computer crashes, like power failure etc. If your simulations crashed due to errors in your code, there is no way to restore that!
+Note that this works only if the HDF5 file is not corrupted and for interruptions due to computer crashes, like power failure etc. If your simulations crashed due to errors in your code, there is no way to restore that!